 (2014) "The Spectacle of Woman as Creator: Representation of Women Composers in the French, German and English Feminist Press 1880-1930".
 Women's History Review V23, (1): 18-42.

 (2013) "Food, Feeding and Consumption (or the Cook, the Wife and the Nutritionist): The Politics of Gender and Class in a 1948 Australian Expedition".
 History and Anthropology V24, (3): 363-379.

-(in preparation) "Margaret McArthur: A Case Study of Women's Place in Two Expeditions of the 1940s" in Expeditions and the Ethnographic Imagination, Martin Thomas and Amanda Harris (eds).
+(in preparation) "Margaret McArthur: gender, science and imperial drive in two expeditions of the 1940s" in Expeditions and the Ethnographic Imagination, Martin Thomas and Amanda Harris (eds).

 (2011) "Recomposing Her History: the Memoirs and Diaries of Ethel Smyth".
 Life Writing V8, (4): 421-431.

 (2010) "The Smyth-Brewster Correspondence: a Fresh Look at the Hidden Romantic World of Ethel Smyth".
 Women and Music: A Journal of Gender and Culture V14: 72-94.